atharaq/atharaq.github.io/discrete/lesson3.md

 So, out of those 120 permutations, we actually get 20 distinct 2-permutations, each of which repeats 6 times.

 This argument is quite subtle and so it is worth thinking about more carefully.
 But the argument given does generalize.
 If we list out all the permutations of the $n$ objects, and delete the last $(n - k)$ letters, each $k$-permutation will repeat exactly $(n - k)!$ times, because rearranging those last $n - k$ letters does not change the resulting $k$-permutation.

+# Formalizing Everything: Set Theory

+Next time we will start studying set theory.
+Set theory is a relatively recent branch of mathematics which came about as a result of a program to try to formalize all of mathematics.
+Many of the notions we have already seen can be formalized in the language of set theory.

+A set is just a collection of objects.
+These objects can be *anything*, including other sets.
+We will go over notation and basic set operations later, but for now I thought it'd be interesting to talk about how some of the questions we studied here can be thought of in terms of sets:

+* Given two sets $A$ and $B$, we can look at the set of ordered pairs of elements $(x, y)$, where $x$ is an object from the set $A$ and $y$ is from the set $B$.
+Problem 3 asks: if $A$ has 3 objects and $B$ has 5, what is the size of the set of ordered pairs of objects from these sets?
+Problem 4 asks a similar question.
+* A *function* $f: X \to Y$ can be thought of as a set of ordered pairs with a particular property: for each $x$ in the domain of the function ($X$), there is exactly one $y$ in the set $Y$ such that the ordered pair $(x, y)$ is in (the graph of) the function.
+Problem 6 asked two types of questions about functions:
+  * How many functions are there whose domain is the set containing the numbers 1, 2 and 3, and whose outputs are in the set of 12 different flavors?
+  * How many of the above functions are *one-to-one* functions?
+(Definition was in 7(e)).